polywock/Awesome-GPTs/README.md

 ## 🪞ChatGPT
 [Promptest](https://chat.openai.com/g/g-jFIhnDtGV-promptest): Your prompt writing teacher.
 Craft better prompts by using /enhance, /feedback before a prompt.
 Skill up by submitting /brainstorm or /workout.[ \(...\)](support/desc/jFIhnDtGV.md)

+[Prompty](https://chat.openai.com/g/g-aZLV4vji6-prompty): Prompty is your personal prompt engineer.
+Provide your prompt, and they'll analyze and optimize it using proven techniques such as Chain-of-thought, n-shot and more[ \(...\)](support/desc/aZLV4vji6.md)

 [GPT Cookbook Assistant](https://chat.openai.com/g/g-0CJGM4hMw-gpt-cookbook-assistant): Get help with making your own GPT[ \(...\)](support/desc/0CJGM4hMw.md)